zzzprojects/docs/learnentityframeworkcore.com/pages/lazy-loading.md

 ### ILazyLoader

 The `ILazyLoader` interface represents a component that is responsible for loading navigation properties if they haven't already been loaded.
 This approach circumvents the generation of proxies which isn't supported on all platforms. `ILazyLoader` can be used in one of two ways.
-It can be injected into the principal entity in the relationship, where it is used to load dependants.
+It can be injected into the principal entity in the relationship, where it is used to load dependents.
 This requires that your model class(es) take a dependency on  `Microsoft.EntityFrameworkCore.Infrastructure`, which is available in the `Microsoft.EntityFrameworkCore.Abstractions` package.
 Or you can use a convention-based delegate.

 The following steps detail how to employ the first approach: